lisa-marlow/Clinical_Trial_Decision_tool/README.md

 ## How to adapt this tool for other institutions

-Institutions wishing to reuse or adapt this tool can typically do so with minimal changes.
+Institutions wishing to reuse or adapt this tool are welcome and can typically do so with minimal changes.

+### Download the tool

+Click the green **Code** button at the top of this repository and select **Download ZIP**.

+This will download the entire repository, including the HTML decision tool.

+### Run locally

+After downloading, open:

+index.html

+in any web browser.
+The tool runs entirely in the browser and does not require any installation or external libraries.

+Institutions wishing to adapt the tool will typically only need to modify:

-### Institutional contact details
+- contact details (e.g. ethics office email)

-Update:

-`human.ethics@scu.edu.au`

-to the appropriate local ethics or research governance contact.

-### Governance links

-Replace links to institutional guidance, such as:
+- links to institutional guidance

-- ethics application pages
-- governance procedures
-- internal policy documents

-### Outcome wording

-Institutions may wish to adjust:

-- outcome descriptions
+- outcome wording
-- governance terminology
-- contact instructions
+- regulatory references

-to match local research governance processes.
+The decision logic is defined in the JavaScript decision tree within the HTML file.

 ### Regulatory guidance